stepan-a/covid-19/README.md

 # Dashboard (deprecated)
 I will do a better one soon...
 I created a [dashboard](https://plot.ly/dashboard/worldice:14/) where you can find 4 of the charts I generate.
-It is refreshed every 4 hours.
 <!--
 ![](./images/dashboard.png)
 -->